jossus657/Statistical-Programming-Python/README.md

 # Statistical Programming with Python

-Repository for archived assignments/notes from learning statistical programming with Python
+Repository for archived assignments/notes from learning statistical programming with Python.
+Homework assignments focus primarily on coding practice problems with Python.
+Homework 4 in particular focuses on data analysis and manipulation with Pandas.

 Contains:
 1. Homework 1: